plone/plone.recipe.squid/README.txt

-This will generate a configuration which sends all traffic for the plone.org host to a backend server running on port 8000 while all traffic for the plone.net host is send to port 9000.
+This will generate a configuration which sends all traffic for the plone.org host to a backend server running on port 8000 while all traffic for the plone.net host is sent to port 9000.

 Zope 2 hosting (with Virtual Host Monster)